Keeps your friends close, your enemies closer, and your digital marketing competitors in the palm of your hand.

 The second way to use Monitor Backlinks to keep track of your competitor’s backlinks is to use the full Monitor Backlinks SEO tool and receive updates every time one of your competitors gets a new backlink.

-After you’ve signed in to your account and added your domain, click on the Competitors button in the top navigation menu.
+After you’ve signed in to your account and added your domain, click on the Competitor Links button in the left-side navigation menu.

-This will take you to the Competitors screen where you’ll see your domain with an Add new competitor button at the bottom:
+This will take you to the Competitors screen where you’ll see an Add new competitor button on the right:

-Click that button and the Add a competitor pop-up window will display.
-From here, add the domain of the competitor you’d like to follow and then click Add competitor.
+Click that button and the Add new competitor pop-up window will display.
+From here, add the domain of the competitor you’d like to follow and then click Add new competitor.

 And that’s it!
 Now, Monitor Backlinks will notify you every time a new backlink is directed towards your competitor’s domain: